surinder2000/automation_through_containerized_jenkins/README.md

 * Click on Apply and Save

 #### Job 4: If app is working fine merge the code from developer branch to master branch
-* In Source Control Management seciton put the Github repository url and branch name, from Additional Behaviour select Merge before build and put Name of repository as **origin**, Branch to merge to as **master** and leave the other boxes as it is
+* In Source Control Management section put the Github repository url and branch name, from Additional Behaviour select Merge before build and put Name of repository as **origin**, Branch to merge to as **master** and leave the other boxes as it is

 ![Git configuration](https://github.com/surinder2000/automation_through_containerized_jenkins/blob/master/job41.jpg)